leoVolk/toaster/README.md

 ## Description

-A chrome browser extension for displaying ('tosting') console errors, warnings and logs to your browser without having to manualy open the console.
+A chrome browser extension for displaying ('toasting') console errors, warnings and logs to your browser without having to manualy open the console.

 ## Screenshot